Skip to main content

 Why these 14 specifically?

-The Big Seaweed search is a citizen science project that encourages you head to the coast and record the presence of 14 key seaweed species around the UK, contributing our joint data to scientific research on the impacts of environmental changes, such as rising sea temperatures and ocean acidification.
+The Big Seaweed search is a citizen science project that encourages you head to the coast and record the presence of 14 key seaweed species around the UK, contributing to scientific research on the impacts of environmental changes, such as rising sea temperatures and ocean acidification.

 The 14 species were chosen because they're good indicator species – a species whose presence, absence or abundance reflects a specific environmental factor.
 Indicator species can mark a change in the condition of an ecosystem.